AppLovin Corporation Class A Common Stock

 Recent Strategic Developments:

-• AI Technology Expansion: Continued investment in enhancing and extending AI-based technologies, particularly AXON, to improve the efficacy and growth of Advertising solutions and support expansion into new markets.
+- AI Technology Enhancement: Continued investment in enhancing and extending AI-based technologies, particularly Axon AI, to improve the efficacy and growth of advertising solutions.

-Geographic Footprint: AppLovin Corporation has a global presence with its corporate headquarters in Palo Alto, California, and additional facilities in the United States and internationally, including Beijing and Shanghai, China; Berlin and Frankfurt, Germany; and Singapore.
-As of December 31, 2024, 43% of its revenue was generated from outside the United States.
-Its workforce is distributed across 17 countries, with approximately 54% of global employees located outside the U.S.
+Geographic Footprint: AppLovin's corporate headquarters is in Palo Alto, California.
+It leases and licenses additional facilities in the United States and internationally, including Beijing and Shanghai, China; Berlin and Frankfurt, Germany; and Singapore.
+As of December 31, 2025, approximately 60% of its global employees were located outside of the U.S. and 40% in the U.S.

 Financial Performance